hande-qmc/hande/documentation/users_guide/manual.rst

     For DMQMC calculations this option sets the number of psips which will be randomly distributed along the diagonal at the start of each beta loop.
+**cluster_multispawn_threshold** *thresh*
+    real.

+    Default: 0.0

+    When selecting clusters the generations probabilities can vary over orders of magnitude.
+If after having selected the cluster, the value of cluster%amplitude/cluster%pselect
+    is lower than thresh, then the number of spawning attempts from that cluster will be increased to counteract this.
+    The overall effect will be to reduce population blooms which raise plateau heights

 **init_spin_inverse_reference_det**
     Default: false.